 Teaches: Libertad Pantoja (CDMX, 1987) is a Mexican author and technical writer.
 She graduated in Literary Writing from Literaria: Centro Mexicano de Escritores.
 Libertad received the FONCA Young Creators scholarship in 2018 in the short story specialty and in 2021 in the novel one.
 She has participated in the «Under the Volcano» writing program thrice.
 Some of her stories appear in the anthologies «Historias de las historias» (Ediciones del ermitaño, 2011) and «Lo fantástico no existe» (Ediciones Periféricas, 2021).
 She has published in the magazines Penumbria, Temporales, and Literaria, as well as in the popular science sites «Más ciencia por México,» «Historias Cienciacionales,» «Cienciorama» and «Hypatia.» Malabar Editorial published her first short stories collection, “Tú, enfermo no estás”, in 2021.

-Once the payment is made, please register your data in the following form:
+Once payment has been made, please fill out the following form:

 Sessions